Netgate is offering COVID-19 aid for pfSense software users, learn more.

 E-mail the VPN file to the device, open the Mail app and then open the attachment and click OpenVPN from there.

 Using cloud sync application like dropbox, googledrive, box, etc. Same thing just click open with OpenVPN from that application on the .ovpn file.

 Using iTunes to transfer the configuration to the iOS device is rather simple.

-- Make sure the most recent version of the OpenVPN Client Export Package is loaded on pfSense
+Make sure the most recent version of the OpenVPN Client Export Package is loaded on the pfSense router

 Importing the Configuration¶

 Open the OpenVPN Connect app and it should offer to import the profile